rkuma183/wilsonmar.github.io/_posts/2016-08-28-samsung-iot-cloud.md

    use the online tool at <a target="_blank" href="http://www.epochconverter.com/">
    <strong>http://www.epochconverter.com</strong></a>

+   PROTIP: The userId is a persistent value.
+Once assigned, it is not changed.
+   The system's reference to the userId enables the user fullName to change.

 0. Highlight the id's value from the response for use later in this tutorial.

    Developers working on API client code would copy the id to a <strong>properties</strong>